satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-In the long run, the review process need not be limited to publication, but can be engaged throughout the process of research, from inception through planning, execution, and documentation [cite: Nature editorial on e-lab notebooks].
+In the long run, the review process need not be limited to publication, but can be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler 2005).
 This facilitates collaborative research and also ensures that optimal decisions are taken at every stage in the evolution of a project.

 As mentioned earlier, a number of the ideas presented in this article have already been adopted by various journal publishing entities.